 Unlike with a landline, virtual numbers can be linked to your company website, an extension in your web browser, a phone/s of your choice, any customer relationship management software you may already have set up and much more.

-Whilst we move into a more modern and digitized time, people are still statistically more comfortable when calling a number which contains their local prefix.
+Whilst we move into a more modern and digitized time, people are still statistically more comfortable when calling a local number which contains their local prefix.
 As a result you would assume landlines still have the upper hand in this area.
 However, virtual numbers can now have any numerical prefix you wish and you can still be based anywhere in the world.
 You can have a number for a certain area for as long or little time as you wish to ensure you are receiving as much business as possible.

 Finally, at different times of the year you will be receiving a different number of customer calls and as a result you may need a different number of phones to receive these calls.
 Whilst with landlines you would have to ensure you had the correct number of phones and staff to receive the maximum amount of calls, with virtual numbers this is no longer an issue.
 You are able to adjust your features attached to your virtual number accordingly to match your needs throughout the year.